toastedbreadandomelette/playground/Maths/Documents/discrete_signal_transform.md

 ## [Fourier Transform](https://en.wikipedia.org/wiki/Fourier_transform)
 Fourier Transform is a transform on a function that converts into another function defining frequencies present in fourier.
-It's output is a complex - valued function.
+It's output is a [[complex_numbers|complex - valued]] function.

 It's mathematical form: